-- How do I know when my next order is set to ship?
+- How do I know when my next order is scheduled to be processed?

 Please note: the dates listed are when your order will be processed at our warehouse and will likely occur 1 to 2 business days after the specified date.

-- How can I change the date that my next shipment goes out?
+- How can I change the date of my next shipment?

-Once you make this change, then we’ll automatically update subsequent monthly shipments based on the frequency of your subscription (every 6 or 12 weeks).
+After you make a change, then we’ll automatically update subsequent shipments based on the frequency of your subscription (every 6, 9, 12, 18, or 24 weeks).

-- How can I change my subscription frequency or the quantity of rolls I receive?
+- How can I change my subscription frequency or quantity?

 - How much time do I need to make a modification before an upcoming order is processed?

-In order to make sure that your preferred changes take effect before your next order ships, please submit any changes to your subscription at least 48 hours or more before your next charge date.
+In order to ensure that your preferred changes take effect before your next order ships, please make any changes to your subscription at least 48 hours or more before your next charge date.

 - How do I change my shipping address?